quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 # Acknowledgments

-This document is derived from {{I-D.trammell-quic-spin}}, which was the work of the following authors in addition to the editor of this document:
+This document is derived from {{?I-D.trammell-quic-spin}}, which was the work of the following authors in addition to the editor of this document:

 - Piet De Vaere, ETH Zurich